Accidents Will Happen!

 The Brennan Education Personal Accident Scheme

 We have established a scheme which overcomes the usual problems associated with such schemes and offers cover to parents at a very competitive premium.
-It is underwritten by Allianz plc and we have a binding authority.
+It is underwritten by LAMP Insurance Company and we have a binding authority.